HomeArticlesHow ToValidate Email Addresses

 sales@ CRM routing; personal emails preferred for consent

-noreply@ Cannot receive replies; consent unclear
+noreply@ Can't receive replies; consent unclear

 postmaster@ Technical role; not a marketing contact

-abuse@ Specifically used to report spam
+abuse@ Used specifically to report spam

 Step 5: Never Validate by Sending a Test Email